Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Mental Health and Addictions Advisory Council has been appointed to inform a new mental health and addiction strategy to improve access to recovery-oriented services.
+The Mental Health and Addictions Advisory Council is helping inform an Alberta model of addiction and mental health care to improve access to recovery-oriented services.

-Recommendations from the council will move our mental health strategy toward our vision that Albertans have an opportunity for recovery, hope, and to live healthy productive lives.
+Recommendations from the council are helping to move our addiction and mental health approach toward our vision that Albertans have an opportunity for recovery, hope, and to live healthy productive lives.